pungggi/mouse_gestures/README.md

    - Example matches: LUD, LRUD

 5. **Counting Repetitions**: `^L(RU){2,3}D$`

    - Matches Left, followed by 2-3 repetitions of Right-Up, ending with Down
    - Example matches: LRURUD, LRURURUD

+6. **Z-shaped Gesture**: `^RDLR$`
+   - Creates a Z-shaped pattern: Right, then Down-Left (diagonal), then Right
+   - Visually intuitive for actions like "clear all" or "reset view"

 ### Best Practices